A pluricomplex error-function kernel at the edge of polynomial Bergman kernels: Introduction

 uniformly for $z_0\in\partial S_{\mathscr Q}$ and $\xi,\eta\in\mathbb C$ with $|\xi|,|\eta|=\mathcal O(\sqrt{\log n})$. \item[(ii)] For any $z_0\in\partial S_{\mathscr Q}$ there is a unitary matrix $\mathscr U(z_0)$ such that as $n\to\infty$

 uniformly for $z_0\in\partial S_{\mathscr Q}$ and $\xi,\eta\in\mathbb C^d$ with $|\xi|,|\eta|=\mathcal O(\sqrt{\log n})$. \end{itemize} \end{theorem}

 We prove Theorem \ref{thm:generalMain2} in Section \ref{sec:3}.
 In the rotational symmetric case we can also say something about counting statistics near the edge, which have a ``local flavour''.
-The interested reader may find an edge scaling limit for the variance of counting statistics in Section \ref{sec:3.2}, see Theorem \ref{thm:edgeScalingCounting}.\\
+The interested reader may find an edge scaling limit for the variance of counting statistics in Section \ref{sec:3.2}, see Theorem \ref{thm:edgeScalingCounting}.
+We briefly comment on the proportionality between the number variance and the entanglement entropy in the specific case $\mathscr Q(z)=|z|^2$, which for $d=1$ was observed in \cite{LacroixMajumdarSchehr2019}.\\

 One may wonder whether it is an accident that $\mathscr U(z_0)$ is a unitary matrix in Theorem \ref{thm:generalMain} and Theorem \ref{thm:generalMain2}.
 After all, both models (i) and (ii) exhibit a high level of symmetry.
 We can argue on a heuristic level that, from the viewpoint of probability theory, $\mathscr U(z_0)$ should at the very least be volume preserving.
 Then it has determinant $1$ and is thus invertible.
 Then we may equivalently write the scaling limit for $\xi=\eta$ in Conjecture \ref{con:2} as